-The parties to an intercreditor agreement generally include each class of finance-provider - for example, senior lenders, hedge counterparties, high-yield bondholders and any providers of intra-group debt or intragroup loans which downstream any equity contributions into the borrowing group.
+The parties to an intercreditor agreement generally include each class of finance provider - eg, senior lenders, hedge counterparties, high-yield bondholders and any providers of intra-group debt or intra-group loans that downstream any equity contributions into the borrowing group.

-To protect the agreed subordination, each creditor group is subject to restrictions on the extent to which they can amend or waive the terms of their debt.
+To protect the agreed subordination, each entity within the creditor group is subject to restrictions on the extent to which it can amend or waive the terms of the debt.
 To preserve the seniority of the senior creditors' claim, each class of creditor (other than the senior creditors) is generally restricted in relation to: